aws-samples/aws-appsync-merged-api-ci-cd-sample/README.md

 * For this sample, all APIs are deployed within the same AWS account.
 * Each source API stack includes a special SourceApiAssociation construct which handles configuring the association to the corresponding Merged API in the corresponding pipeline stage.
 * The construct includes a CustomResource backed by a Lambda function which will propagate changes to the corresponding Merged API whenever the source API stack is updated and verify that the merge is successful.
 If the merge operation fails, the CustomResource notifies Cloudformation of the failure causing a Rollback and the CodePipeline will halt.
-* Each source API stack includes unit testing using EvaluateCode and integration tests on both the source API and the Merged API after merge occurs.
+* Each source API stack includes unit testing using the AppSync EvaluateCode API and integration tests on both the source API and the Merged API after merge occurs.

 # Deployment Prerequisities